Evi248/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

  ## PROJECT TOPIC: Amazon Product Review Analysis

+ ## About Me

+ ## Table of content
+ - Project Overview
+ - Data Source
+ - Tools Used
+ - Data Cleaning and Preparation
+ - Exploratory Data Analysis
+ - Result
+ - Recommendation

  ### Project Overview
 This Data analysis project aims to generate insight that can guide product improvement, marketing strategies and increase customers engagement and review in a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.